Hutrison/SelfAssessment/Skills/Architecture.md

 ## Architecture

 - Application structure
-  - Modularity
+  - Modularity: 🖐️ used
-  - Components
+  - Components: 🖐️ used
-  - Directories
+  - Directories: 🖐️ used
-  - GRASP
+  - GRASP: 👂 heard
-  - SOLID
+  - SOLID: 🖐️ used
-  - GoF patterns
+  - GoF patterns: 👂 heard
   - CQS
-  - Leaking abstractions
+  - Leaking abstractions: 🎓 known
-  - Multiparadigm code
+  - Multiparadigm code: 🖐️ used
-  - Contract programming
+  - Contract programming: 🖐️ used
   - Platform-agnostic
   - Transport-agnostic
   - Framework-agnostic
-  - Code coverage
+  - Code coverage: 🖐️ used
   - Cohesion
   - Coupling
   - Cyclomatic complexity
-  - Reliability
+  - Reliability: 🖐️ used
-  - Quality
+  - Quality: 🖐️ used
-  - Availability
+  - Availability: 🖐️ used
-  - Flexibility
+  - Flexibility: 🖐️ used
   - Law of Demeter (LoD)
 - Application architecture
-  - Isolation between layer
+  - Isolation between layer: 🖐️ used
   - Domain-specific language (DSL)
   - System vs applied code
-  - Multilayer approach
+  - Multilayer approach: 🖐️ used
   - Hexagonal architecture
   - Separation of concerns (SoC)
   - Metaprogramming
-  - Inversion of control (IoC)
+  - Inversion of control (IoC): 🖐️ used
-  - Dependency injection (DI)
+  - Dependency injection (DI): 🖐️ used
-  - Clean architecture
+  - Clean architecture: 🖐️ used
   - Domain-driven design (DDD)
   - Pub/sub
   - Message brocker